-In the Foundations Phase, the grading system is Pass and Fail only.
+In the Foundations Phase, the grading system for required courses is Pass and Fail only.
 Students must also demonstrate mastery of thread content in the Foundations Phase.
 The Mastery designation indicates that the student completed all thread requirements at or above the minimum standards of performance.
 This designation does not appear on the student's official transcript.